-Nicole Duennebier was born in Hartford, Connecticut, in 1983.
-She received her Bachelor in Fine Arts at Maine College of Art with a major in painting.
-Her BFA thesis work was most influenced by research about the coastal ecosystems of Maine.
-In 2006, she was awarded the Monhegan Island Artists Residency.
-On the island she continued her work with sea life.
-Duennebier saw a natural connection between the darkness and intricacy of undersea regions and the aesthetic of 16th century Dutch still-life painting.
-In 2008 she moved to the Boston area, and lives and works in Somerville.
+Nicole Duennebier was born in Hartford, Connecticut in 1983.
+She received her Bachelor of Fine Arts at Maine College of Art with a major in painting.
+Her BFA thesis work was most influenced by research into the coastal ecosystems of Maine.
+In 2006 she was awarded the Monhegan Island Artists Residency.
+On the island she continued her work with sea life, and perceived a natural connection between the darkness and intricacy of undersea regions and the aesthetic of 16th-century Dutch still-life painting.